 Companies of all sizes can benefit from establishing an elevated level of trust with customers, prospects, and partners.
 If you process or store data on behalf of a customer, you should be concerned with how it’s protected.

-In the news, we continually hear stories of large companies admitting to massive security incidents such as 500,000 leaked passwords, or millions of stolen credit card numbers.
-The recovery and cleanup of these incidents can cost in the tens of millions of dollars when combining the clean-up and forensics process, implementation of new controls, and lagging sales due to lack of customer confidence.
+The news is full of stories of large companies admitting to massive security incidents such as 500,000 leaked passwords, or millions of stolen credit card numbers.
+The recovery and cleanup of these incidents can cost in the tens of millions of dollars, including the clean-up and forensics process, implementation of new controls, and lagging sales due to lack of customer confidence.

 Large companies can often recover from a security incident like this because they have the financial resources and brand recognition to move past a single slip-up.
 Small companies and startups aren’t always so lucky.
 Loss of a single large customer due a security compromise, or reputational damage that impacts a company’s ability to raise additional rounds of VC funding can be devastating for a small or young business.